freedomofpress/securedrop-docs/docs/deployment/landing_page.rst

 preload list <https://hstspreload.org/>`__ if you can meet all of the requirements.
 This will tell web browsers that the site is only ever to be reached over HTTPS.

+.. warning:: This is a strict requirement for inclusion in
+             the SecureDrop Directory

 Perfect Forward Secrecy
 -----------------------